“The Signal” Spoilers Ahead

 However, before they make any sort of progress, they’re going to be children about it first, mostly Roy.
 (And I’ll admit, sometimes, Petty Roy Kent and Vulnerable Roy Kent compete for favorites in my heart.
 One is stupidly hilarious, the other makes me weep.)
 Roy is making progress on the coaching staff but neglecting Jamie isn’t working, so when Jamie finally approaches the other Diamond Dogs asking them to talk to Roy, it doesn’t work in his favor, and he’s got to do it himself.
 Though in different circumstances, it’s an excellent callback to Roy approaching the coaches in “Trent Crimm, The Independent” and asking them to talk to Jamie about his bullying habits, only to have Ted state that it’s his job as Captain to do it instead.
 It’s time to woman up.

 After Jamie talks to Roy and right as a fight somewhat breaks out, in attempting to stop it, Ted learns that Roy believes his tactic has made Jamie soft.
-(He also admits that right now, Jamie is being the mature one, which he is because we’re looking at a full-blown petty Roy Kent right now.)
+(He also admits that Jamie is being the mature one right now because we’re looking at a full-blown petty Roy Kent right now.)
 And in hindsight, Roy Kent’s advice to Jamie is surprisingly right as well.
-He states that deep down, Jamie is a prick and while passing the ball is great to a degree, sometimes, he needs to go back to being selfish because that’s how they’ll score goals.
+He states that Jamie is a prick deep down and while passing the ball is great to a degree, sometimes, he needs to go back to being selfish because that’s how they’ll score goals.
 And then comes the confusion about how Jamie will know it’s time to be a prick, which Ted doesn’t understand either—but the signal.
 The signal will be clear.

 The signal is the middle finger.
-It’s brilliant, entirely petty, and yet somehow for this show, nothing would have been more appropriate.
-The music, the cinematography, and the scrupulously heart pounding goal was such a treat to watch.
+It’s brilliant, entirely petty, and yet somehow, nothing would have been more appropriate for this show.
+The music, the cinematography, and the scrupulously heart-pounding goal was such a treat to watch.
 And it was made all the more exquisite with Roy believing with full conviction that Jamie is going to make it right from where he is.
 What a scene serving as yet another intricate comeback for both Jamie and Roy.

-As foils of one another, it is going to be so intriguing to watch how this altered relationship with Roy and Jamie plays out.
-What does it mean now that Roy won’t have 4% of his paycheck deducted, and some sort of a language established with Jamie?
+As foils of one another, it is going to be so intriguing to watch how this altered relationship between Roy and Jamie plays out.
+What does it mean now that Roy won’t have 4% of his paycheck deducted and some sort of a language established with Jamie?
 How will the men impact the other?
 Will they start to woman up more often?

 The Nathan Shelley Effect

-There’s something so heartbreaking about just how much the last mistake during the press conference with “wunderkind” vs. “wonder kid” changed so much of Nate’s attitude within moments.
-And it’s likely something that could come back around because in the words of Higgins, “the goddamn internet.”
+There’s something so heartbreaking about how much the last mistake during the press conference with “wunderkind” vs. “wonder kid” changed so much of Nate’s attitude within moments.
+And it’s likely something that could come back around because, in the words of Higgins, “the goddamn internet.”

 Typos, slip-ups, or even just mishearing a common phrase and mispronouncing it before someone corrects you can be so embarrassing when it isn’t done with kindness.
-There are plenty of people who mispronounce and write “for all intents and purposes” among countless phrases that can be misheard in the English language (and likely others).
-It happens—we all make typos, we all have moments when we’re wrong.
+Many people mispronounce and write “for all intents and purposes” among countless phrases that can be misheard in the English language (and likely others).
+It happens—we all make typos and have moments when we’re wrong.
 Heck, Jamie Tartt literally said: “I’m trying to build bridges here!” when he probably meant he’s trying to burn or cross bridges.
-And well, wonder kid makes a whole lot of sense, just think of it in terms of a superhero identity.
+And well, wonder kid makes a whole lot of sense; just think of it in terms of a superhero identity.

-When Ted leaves and Nate watches Beard confide initially in Roy as opposed to the two of them, he channels what Rebecca taught him about making himself big in order to make the call.
+When Ted leaves and Nate watches Beard confide initially in Roy instead of the two of them, he channels what Rebecca taught him about making himself big to make the call.
 There is clearly a deep-seated fear of not being good enough and not being confident in where he stands because he isn’t being confided in as closely.
-Roy Kent’s return is a big moment because he was one of the game’s strongest players.
+Roy Kent’s return is a significant moment because he was one of the game’s strongest players.
 While Nate was always on the inside as well, Nate never played the game (or at least that we know); thereby, it’s natural that the coaches would turn to Roy for calls a little more than Nate, which isn’t by any means intentional, but rather almost natural.

 Again, there is still so much here we don’t know the root of.
 We don’t know a lot about Nate’s father other than the detail that he’s difficult to satisfy and blunt.
 We don’t know how his mother and father both shaped his childhood.
 We don’t know where this will lead him or how he’ll react.
 By the end of “The Signal,” the tweets put a smile on his face and actual wonder his eyes.
 But in the 21st century, we all know that while the internet can be a great place at times, it can also be deeply unkind.
-While one minute your words and actions will gain positive reception, in another instance they can be met with negativity.
-(Look no further than the fans praising Ted one minute, and insulting him the next when he walked off the field.)
+While one minute your words and actions will gain positive reception, in another instance, negativity can follow.
+(Look no further than the fans praising Ted one minute and insulting him the next when he walked off the field.)
 Nothing is personal, but sometimes in the world of social media, everything can be made into a persona problem.